 A-level Art in Year 12 and 13

 One of the main differences at this level is that students get the chance to pursue, extend and develop their studies of Art and Design to a greater depth than that required at GCSE.
-The project usually lasts all term but there is sufficient flexibility in the course to allow some adjustments to be made when appropriate.
+The Personal Investigation project usually starts in the October of year 12 and will follow through until the January of year 13.
 Candidates may include drawings, paintings, prints, collage, designs, written work and other 3-D materials in their projects.
 In fact they are encouraged to use a variety of materials and techniques in their work.
 From the February of year 13, students will receive their official OCR examination booklet in which they are expected to visually respond to a starting point and finish off with a final outcome.

-The previous AVCE title has been replaced by the new GCE in Applied Art and Design.
+The previous AVCE title has been replaced by the new BTEC Art and Design.

-Students will study this subject for 20 one-hour periods every 2 weeks.
-Some of them may also do another AS subject.
-They will follow a scheme of work reflecting the requirements of the OCR (Double Award) syllabus.
+Students will study each unit for 3 lessons over the 2 week timetable.
+They will follow a scheme of work reflecting the requirements of the Edexcel (Double Award) syllabus.

-In Year 12 students will cover 6 AS units.
+In Year 12 students will cover 6 units.